geoaigroup/geogroup-website/content/authors/hasan_moughnieh/_index.md

     icon_pack: fab
     link: https://www.linkedin.com/in/hasan-moughnieh/
 organizations:
-  - name: Lebanese University
+  - name: GEOspatial Artificial Intelligence (GEOAI)
     url: null
 superuser: false
 user_groups:
   - Members
 ---

-**Hasan Moughnieh** is an energetic, hard working, and highly motivated Communication and Electronics engineer graduated from an ABET accredited program.
-He is an Artificial Intelligence and Machine Learning enthusiast, targeting an implementation of this technological advancement in communication systems.
+**Hasan Moughnieh** is an Electronics and Communication Engineer with a passion for Artificial Intelligence and Machine Learning.
+His educational background has equipped him with a strong foundation in engineering principles, while his personal interests have led him to explore the vast potential of AI and ML technologies.
+His ultimate goal is to immerse himself in the field of AI, harnessing its power to develop innovative solutions for real-world challenges.
+As he continues to learn and grow in this exciting domain, he aspires to make a lasting impact on the industry, contributing to its progress and shaping the future of AI-driven technologies.